+Does Acupuncture Even Work?
 Scientifically when it comes to acupuncture, it’s hard to see the point.
-Acupuncture is the practice of pricking skin or tissue with fine needles; it’s usually used for pain relief although it’s claimed to have a plethora of other benefits.
-The first definitive description of acupuncture is from China over 2000 years ago. and at the time it was believed that illness was caused when life force, known as qi, couldn’t properly flow through the body.
+Acupuncture is the practice of pricking skin or tissue with fine needles; it’s usually used for pain relief, although it’s claimed to have many other benefits.
+The first definitive description of acupuncture is from China over 2000 years ago.
+And at the time, it was believed that illness was caused when the life force, known as qi, couldn’t properly flow through the body.

 But even with these sham needles and with a plethora of research, there is still considerable debate.
 A 2003 World Health Organization review of multiple acupuncture studies showed oodles of positive results.
-This review, however, omitted trials were sham acupuncture and the real thing had similar effects.
-Plus, a majority of the studies were published in Asian journals, and as Andrew Vickers of the Research Council for Complementary Medicine pointed out in a different review of acupuncture studies, “all trials originating in China, Japan, Hong Kong, and Taiwan were positive.”
-By comparison 53% of reviewed trials in the US favored the treatment.
-More recent reviews have debunked acupuncture.
-A 2006 meta analysis published by the Journal of Internal Medicine found that the results of acupuncture treatment couldn’t be differentiated from the placebo.
-A 2010 meta analysis of meta analyses (that’s so meta) in the Journal of the International Association for the Study of Pain concluded there was little evidence supporting acupuncture as an effective form of pain relief.
-But in 2012, a meta analysis out of the Memorial Sloan Kettering Cancer Center – authored by that same Vickers guy from earlier – came out in favor of acupuncture, finding it had an effect greater than the placebo, but conceded it was “relatively modest.”
-Now this is the point where I’d normally conclude more research is needed, but this time I’m not so sure.
+This review, however, omitted trials where sham acupuncture and the real thing had similar effects.
+Plus, most of the studies were published in Asian journals, as Andrew Vickers of the Research Council for Complementary Medicine pointed out.
+In a different review of acupuncture studies, “all trials originating in China, Japan, Hong Kong, and Taiwan were positive.”

-There have been over 3,000 trials on acupuncture there’s still no conclusive evidence that being poked with needles alone reduces pain or other ailments in a significant way.
+There have been over 3,000 trials on acupuncture there’s still no conclusive evidence that being poked with needles alone reduces pain or other ailments significantly.
 I’ll… let you draw your own conclusions.
-Even if Acupuncture doesn’t have a positive effect, at worst it’s usually harmless.
+Even if Acupuncture doesn’t have a positive effect, at worst, it’s usually harmless.
 The same can’t be said for homeopathy.